Publish to Huawei Quick Games

 Copy the rpk package generated by the build to the sdcard directory of the Android device.
 Open the Huawei Quick APP Loader that has been installed before, clicking the back button on the Android device will bring up a list, select the Local Install, select the path of place rpk, and then you can run the rpk on the Android device.

 Subpackage rpk can be used according to your needs.

 Subpackage loading, that is, splitting the game content into several packages according to certain rules, only downloading the necessary packages when starting up for the first time.
 This necessary package is called main package.
 And the developer can trigger in the main package to download other sub-packages, which can effectively reduce the time spent on the first boot.
-To use this function, you need to set Subpackage Configuration in Cocos Creator, and the package will be automatically subpackaged when the setting is completed.
+To use this function, you need to set Mini Game Subpackage in Cocos Creator, and the package will be automatically subpackaged when the setting is completed.

 After the build is complete, the generated subpackages and main package are merged into one rpk, which is in the